-Edgar Reed, instructor of fitness and sport sciences, is a
+Edgar Reed, assistant professor of fitness and sport sciences, is a

 native west Texan born in Midland.
 He attended Angelo State University where he